Inspection opened into Tesla for workplace safety

 Tesla will start working 24/7 to crank out Model 3s

-There have been 20 investigations opened into Tesla by Cal-OSHA in the past five years, according to the US Department of Labor database.
+There have been 20 inspections opened into Tesla by Cal-OSHA in the past five years, according to the US Department of Labor database.
 Some have been dismissed and others resulted in fines.

 "Cal-OSHA is required to investigate any claims that are made, regardless of whether they have merit or are baseless (as we believe these are), and we always provide our full cooperation," said a Tesla spokesperson.